-Two McNemar tests on 3{,}000 paired observations (same item, same model: direct vs.\ map-reduce) decompose the aggregate effect.
-When adversarial persona content is \emph{absent} from sub-questions ($n = 1{,}977$), map-reduce \emph{reduces} sycophancy: 326 items shift from sycophantic to non-sycophantic vs.\ 195 in the reverse direction (net $-6.6\%$, $p = 1.2 \times 10^{-8}$).
-When adversarial content \emph{leaks} ($n = 1{,}023$), the direction reverses: 161 items shift toward sycophancy vs.\ 106 away (net $+5.4\%$, $p = 9.5 \times 10^{-4}$).
-The aggregate improvement ($+2.5$~pp, Table~\ref{tab:sycophancy-rates}) masks a composition effect: map-reduce helps when it strips persona content, and hurts when it does not.
+Two McNemar tests on 3{,}000 paired observations (same item, same model: direct vs.\ map-reduce) take the aggregate apart.
+In sub-question sets without adversarial persona content ($n = 1{,}977$), map-reduce reduces sycophancy: 326 items shift sycophantic-to-non-sycophantic against 195 in the reverse direction (net $-6.6\%$, $p = 1.2 \times 10^{-8}$).
+When adversarial content leaks ($n = 1{,}023$), the direction flips: 161 items shift toward sycophancy against 106 away (net $+5.4\%$, $p = 9.5 \times 10^{-4}$).
+The aggregate improvement ($+2.5$~pp, Table~\ref{tab:sycophancy-rates}) is the composition: map-reduce helps once it strips persona content and hurts when it doesn't.

 The model that most frequently leaks adversarial content is Opus~4.6 (50.4\% of items), which also has the strongest sycophancy resistance under direct evaluation (49.0\% non-sycophantic).
 Models with the lowest direct baselines (Llama~4: 11.0\%, Gemini~3~Pro: 6.0\%) leak the least (25.8\% and 14.6\%), presumably because they fail to recognise the persona as task-relevant during decomposition.
 The cross-model correlation ($\rho = 0.886$, $p = 0.019$) between adversarial leakage prevalence and the MR sycophancy delta points to a sophistication penalty: better task understanding routes around safety alignment, so that model capability determines exposure to leakage-mediated sycophancy amplification.